jchatel/quickmail-next-docs/email-accounts/adding-email-accounts-for-sending.md

 - **Use custom domain tracking** — this can help maximize deliverability.

 - **Verify emails** — regularly clean your lead list to remove invalid addresses.

+## Handling Common Error
+**IMAP Error ** _Inbox didn't respond in a timely manner, cancelling communication._
+- This issue can occur when the email server takes too long to respond to our connection request.
+A common cause is having too many folders or emails in the mailbox.
+Please try deleting unnecessary folders and old emails, then reconnect the account and see if that resolves the issue.